wenzellabs/the_NSA_selector/README.md

 # the NSA selector

-you can purchase the NSA selector at [my little shop over at lectronz](https://lectronz.com/stores/wenzellabs).
+you can purchase the NSA selector at [my little shop over at lectronz](https://lectronz.com/products/thensaselector).

 ![the NSA selector top](pics/NSA_top.jpg)  ![the NSA selector front](pics/NSA_front.jpg)   ![the NSA selector back](pics/NSA_back.jpg)

 ## what is it

-the NSA selector is a eurorack module with two ethernet jacks an one audio output. any bit on the network will be sent to the audio output.
+the NSA selector is a eurorack module with two ethernet jacks and one audio output. any bit on the network will be sent to the audio output.

-- 4 HP wide
-- current consumption:
-    -  12V : 100mA
-    -   5V : nothing
-    - -12V :   2mA

 ![the NSA selector schematic](pics/NSA_selector_switch_schematic.png)